cohere-ai/cohere-toolkit/src/interfaces/coral-slack-bot/README.md

 Socket mode must also enabled in the Slack app configuration, under "Socket Mode" in the Settings menu.

-The event subscription request URL will be https://slack-bot-host/slack/events, where "slack-bot-host" should be replaced with the hostname where the coral slack bot is deployed.
+The event subscription request URL will be https://slack-bot-host/slack/events, where "slack-bot-host" should be replaced with the hostname where the command slack bot is deployed.

 See also: